“The truth is so fragile that it needs a bodyguard of lies to protect it.”

 By 1944, as the D-Day landings progressed, it became clear that America was undoubtedly in the driving seat, with an apparently inexhaustible supply of American GIs compared to exhausted British forces.
 American dominance was explicit: "we Americans are winning the war... this is an American-made Victory and the peace must be an American peace".

-At the Bretton Woods Conference in July 1944, Britain was "orced to admit defeat and Seed her place as the financial center of the world to the United States.
+At the Bretton Woods Conference in July 1944, Britain was forced to admit defeat and Seed her place as the financial center of the world to the United States.
 Churchill accepted that Britain's day was over, acknowledging to Roosevelt: "You will have the greatest Navy in the world, you will have the greatest trade, you will have all the gold".

 At the Yalta Conference in early 1945, Churchill made a final attempt to restore the old relationship, but he was firmly the number three among the Big Three.